-Reverse logistics is the set of activities that is conducted after the sale of a product, such as servicing, refurbishment and recycling, for the purpose of recapturing value or proper disposal.
-It typically involves returning a product to the manufacturer or distributor or sending it along for processing in the final stages of the product's lifecycle.
+Reverse logistics is the set of activities that is conducted after the sale of a product to recapture value and end the product's lifecycle.
+It typically involves returning a product to the manufacturer or distributor or forwarding it on for servicing, refurbishment or recycling.
 Reverse logistics is sometimes called aftermarket supply chain, aftermarket logistics or retrogistics.

 The aftermarket processes that a product can undergo in reverse logistics are numerous and include: